 Library Circle: Pick up and drop off spot at the east end of the library.
 Free South Bend Bus service with your ID too!

 Main Building: Commonly referred to as “The Dome”.
 Mary sits atop and looks out over campus.
-This is a Notre Dame landmark that can be seen from most anywhere on campus.
+This is a Notre Dame landmark that can be seen from almost anywhere on campus.

 Main Circle: Pick up and drop off spot near the Alumni Hall, Law School, and Morris Inn.